Xamla/xamla_egomo/README.md

 ### Unique Features of Xamla Egomo

 * 2D+3D: full featured sensor head for RGB-D scans (RGB+Depth side cams) and visual servoing tasks (front-cam)
-* NO CABELS: wireless connection of sensors and gripper!
+* NO CABLES: wireless connection of sensors and gripper!
 * ROS: all sensors + actuators exposed as ROS nodes
 * EASY: Lua client library to move robot and capture images + examples
 * sensor-board with additional IO ports for laser, high-power IR/white LEDs or simple grippers or tactive sensors